teo3300/robotics-2022/README.md

         - hosts the service server to reset base odometry
     - `reset_client` client to reset odometry to a given position
 - `inverse_rpm` performs inverse kinematic computation to check verify operation correctness
-- `vel_debug` contains debug nodes used to chek correct behaviour of all other nodes
 - `project1` top-level package, only contains the project's launchfile

 ---